max-engl/FlutterHitsterClone/README.md

 ## 🎯 How to Play

-1. **First Launch**: The app will show a welcome screen explaining Spotify Premium requirements
+1. **First Launch**: Confirm Apple Music subscription when prompted
-2. **Setup**:
+2. **Setup**
-   - Connect to Spotify and authorize the app
-   - Select a playback device (speakers, phone, etc.)
+   - Authorize Apple Music when prompted
-   - Add players (minimum 2 required)
+   - Add players
+   - Choose a source:
+     - `Artist`: enable “Mehrere Artists?” for multi-select; tap “Fertig” to fetch all songs (with progress)
-   - Choose a playlist or search for an artist
+     - `Deine Playlists`: pick a library playlist
+     - `Öffentliche Playlists`: search public playlists
+   - Tap the selected summary card to preview all selected songs
    - Set the number of rounds
 3. **Game Flow**:
    - Songs play automatically from your selected source